However, it is hugely important to monitor the right metrics in your business to ensure you are working in the right direction.

 - Understanding Production Planning KPIs

-So let’s get started: here are 10 production planning metrics and KPIs that every DTC brand should know:
+So let’s get started: here are 10 production planning metrics and KPIs that every manufacturing business should be aware of:

 1. Inventory Turnover